 For 650 years the Gottscheers endured Turkish invasions, cholera, statutory labor, oppressive taxation, occupation by Napoleon's army, multiple wars, annexation by Yugoslavia and Italy, and eventual expulsion after WWII.
 Not surprisingly, many Gottscheers emigrated.
 Thousands left for New York and Cleveland beginning in the late 1800s (railway service reached the region in 1893).
-Pauline Erschen was one of them: in about 1895, when she was 17, she went to New York to work as a housekeeper for a wealthy family.
+Pauline Erschen was one of them; she left in 1895, just two years after railroad service began.